-Generally, for each of the principal products manufactured in the Company's Ball Bonding Equipment, Wedge Bonding Equipment, Advanced Solutions and APS segments, our engineering team analyzes each part of our Bill of Materials ("BOM") for the presence of 3TG.
+Generally, for each of the principal products manufactured by the Company, our engineering team analyzes each part of our Bill of Materials for the presence of 3TG.
 The drawing and data sheet and material composition are also examined.
 If a part does not contain 3TG, there will be no further action taken and the Company's database will be updated.
 The following is a flow chart illustrating the approach taken by the Engineering team: